RomaBezpoyasko/Romin/README.md

 print(square(12))
 ```
-Or loaded like a module
+or loaded like a module

 ```romin
 //child2.rn